yuriisthebest/Advent-of-Code/years/AoC2024/README.md

 ### ![](https://via.placeholder.com/15/ccff00/000000?text=+) Day 8: Resonant Collinearity
 * **Question:** Find all grid positions that are in line with a set of given beacons
-* **Solution:** Calculate all the antinode positions inside the frame based on the numeric location of the antennas pairs
+* **Solution:** Calculate all the anti-node positions inside the frame based on the numeric location of the antennas pairs
 * **Thoughts:** This seemed a lot like the code I wrote for work

 ### ![](https://via.placeholder.com/15/ff9900/000000?text=+) Day 9: Disk Fragmenter